York & Scarborough Mortuary Opening Hours

 Relatives wishing to view deceased persons need every assistance, and arrangements should be made with the Mortuary Staff.

 Both hospital and Coroner’s autopsy examinations are performed during weekdays only.
-An Autopsy may only be arranged out of hours in exceptional circumstances (e.g. where there is requirement to remove tissue immediately).
-This will only occur with the specific agreement of a Consultant Histopathologist.
+An Autopsy may only be arranged out of hours in exceptional circumstances (e.g. where there is requirement for a Home office post mortem).
+This will only occur with the specific agreement of the police and coroner.

 Hospital Autopsy Examinations, i.e. Non-Coroner's Cases